Ny Nak: September 2023 attack

 On 12 September 2023, Nak and his wife Synet were attacked with metal batons shortly after leaving their warehouse in Khan Chbar Ampov.
 After their motorcycle was hit by an unknown object, forcing it from the road, between four and eight men dressed in black attacked the couple.
 The attack occurred hours after Nak made a Facebook post criticising Dith Tina, the Minister of Agriculture, Forestry and Fisheries, over his handling of rice prices.
-Following the attack, Nak was hospitalised in a critical condition due to head and extremities injuries.
+Following the attack, Nak was hospitalised in a critical condition due to head and extremity injuries.

 Nak subsequently stated his belief the attack was done under the order of government officials, citing posts he had made over the preceding weeks, including accusing the Ministry of Agriculture, Forestry and Fisheries of focusing on photo ops over improving the lives of farmers, and alleging that the ruling Cambodian People's Party had asked him to join the party and stop posting criticisms of the government.

 No arrests have been made following the attack.
 It has been reported that the Phnom Penh Municipality Police have claimed the sun's reflection in security camera footage obscured the identity of the attackers.